-God does make promises that are applicable to all that ask with all their hearts “You will seek me and find me when you seek me with all your heart” (Jeremiah 29:13).
-God is merciful even to the sinners “for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust” (Matthew 5:45).
+God does make promises that are applicable to all that ask with all their hearts.
+He said, “You will seek me and find me when you seek me with all your heart” (Jeremiah 29:13).
+The Lord is merciful even to the sinners “for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust” (Matthew 5:45).

-But for those that love and obey the Lord, there are far exceedingly greater promises.
+As for those that are already walking with the Lord, there are far exceedingly greater promises.
 Believers can go boldly to the throne of grace to find help in time of need (Hebrews 4:14-16).
-They can ask for anything according to God’s will, and God will hear and give them what they ask.
-Here are some of God’s promised to His faithful:
+They can ask for anything according to God’s will, and He will hear and give them what they ask for.
+Here are some of God’s promises to His faithful:

 “And all things, whatsoever ye shall ask in prayer, believing, ye shall receive” (Matthew 21:22).

 “And whatsoever ye shall ask in my name, that will I do, that the Father may be glorified in the Son” (John 14:13).